-Table 6.
+Table 7.
 Fertility studies of glycerin in males.

-Test animal (n) Concentration; route Results; notes Reference Sprague-Dawley rat; age 48, 69, 90-95 days old (12) 0, 50-200 μL; 2 intratesticular injections 7 days apart into right testes; left was control Testis treated with 50 μ L decreased in weight (45%-60% within 2 weeks) compared to control side for all ages and complete loss of spermatogenic cells.
-Testis treated with 200 μ L had decreased weights of prostate and seminal vesicles over 73 d.
+Test animal (n) Concentration; route Results; notes Reference Sprague-Dawley rat; age 48, 69, 90-95 days old (12) 0, 50-200 μL; 2 intratesticular injections 7 days apart into right testes; left was control Testis treated with 50 μL glycerin decreased in weight (45%-60% within 2 weeks) compared to control side for all ages and complete loss of spermatogenic cells.
+Testis treated with 200 μL had decreased weights of prostate and seminal vesicles over 73 d.
 Number of sperm/epididymis declined rapidly, reduced by 99.99% (of controls) after the 3rd mating.
 Females were added in weeks 2, 3, 4, 5 and 6.
 Treated males mated with virgin females at same frequency as controls but all were infertile after 3rd mating and remained infertile for the duration of the tests (21 weeks after treatment).
-No resumption of spermatogenesis 38 Rat (not provided) 862 mg/kg; Intratesticular injection 1 day prior to mating Suppressed spermatogenesis (meiosis).
+No resumption of spermatogenesis 40 Rat (not provided) 862 mg/kg; Intratesticular injection 1 day prior to mating Suppressed spermatogenesis (meiosis).
 No evidence of toxic or endocrine effects.
-36 Monkey 119 mg/kg; Intratesticular injection 1 day prior to mating Suppressed spermatogenesis (meiosis).
+38 Saimiri sciureus, squirrel Monkey (10) 119 mg/kg; Intratesticular injection 1 day prior to mating and sampled for 22 months Suppressed spermatogenesis (meiosis) to near 0 in 2 months and remained at 0 for the rest of the study.
 No evidence of toxic or endocrine effects.
-37 Human (64; control, 63) Exposure through working in a factory manufacturing glycerin; manufacturing process not provided.
-No differences observed sperm counts and percent normal forms compared with a control group.
-Subjects were exposed to other chemicals: epichlorohydrin-allyl chloride and allyl chloride-1,2-dichlorophopene 39
+39 Human (64; control, 63) Exposure through working in a factory manufacturing glycerin; synthetic manufacturing process No differences observed sperm counts and percent normal forms compared with a control group.
+Subjects were exposed to other chemicals: epichlorohydrin-allyl chloride and allyl chloride-1,2-dichlorophopene 41

-Table 7.
+Table 8.
 Genotoxicity assays of glycerin.